Youtaite-Network/youtaite-network-client/index.md

   .force('center', d3.forceCenter().x(w / 2).y(h / 2))
   .on('tick', ticked);
 ```

+The graph contains two types of nodes: one represents videos, or collabs; the other represents people.
+Collab nodes are represented as rectangles, while person nodes are represented as circles.
+In the initial view of the network, no person nodes are visible.
+However, when a collab node is clicked, a "closeup" view of that node is provided that shows the people who are directly connected to that node.

 When the network is created, first, the svg is attached to the DOM.
 Then, empty groups are created for edges, person nodes, and collab nodes.
 We define a `ticked` function which handles node and edge movement over time; a `zoomed` function that handles user interaction through zooming and panning; and a `dragNode` function that handles user interaction through dragging nodes.